Anas-Jamil/Anas-Jamil/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=anasjamil&color=brightgreen)

 I'm Anas Jamil, a Software Engineering student with five years of hands-on experience in software development.
-Proficient in languages such as Python, Java, C++, React, JavaScript, and others, I've showcased my coding skills during an impactful internship, where I contributed to operational efficiency.
+Proficient in languages such as Python, Java, C++, Typescript, JavaScript, and others, I've showcased my coding skills during an impactful internship, where I contributed to operational efficiency.

 I completed a project for a multi-million dollar company, upgrading AI-enhanced facial recognition entry systems with automated access from anywhere and anytime for faster repairs.
 This project significantly improved the efficiency and reliability of the company's security infrastructure.